vertexproject/synapse/docs/synapse/devguides/storm_api.rst

 Message Types
 =============

-The following messages may be yielded from the Storm runtime to a remote caller.
+The Telepath ``storm()`` and HTTP ``api/v1/storm`` APIs yield messages from the Storm runtime to the caller.
+These are the messages that may be seen when consuming the message stream.

 init
 ----